 4. Pitfalls of DIY property management

 5. How to decide whether DIY property management is right for you

 When purchasing your first rental property, or even adding another one to your list of assets in the real estate space, you may often be tempted to assume that your journey as a landlord is going to be rather trouble free.
 After all, how hard can dealing with tenants truly be?

 If that is the case, you may very well be in for a rude shock!

 Managing your own rental property is very different from simply owning one.
 While ownership may come across as easy when you have a secure source of income, managing a rental property is a lot more work than just collecting rent month after month.

 In case you are pondering “Should I self-manage my rentals or hire a property manager?,” there's no direct answer to this.
-However, in this piece, we plan to cover a few pros and cons of self-management and how it compares to professional property management.
+However, in this piece, we plan to cover a few pros and cons of self-management and how it compares to DIY Landlord Property Rental Management system.

 When you self-manage your rental property, you get to retain complete control over it.